facebookarchive/php-graph-sdk/README.md

 Before creating a pull request, squash your commits into a single commit.

-Add the comments where needed, and provide ample explanation in the commit message.
+Add the comments where needed, and provide sample explanation in the commit message.